-Path and Coping
+Path and Spectrum of Coping

-This zeersight is mostly covered in zeer-consciousness but it is worth reiterating; at the end this zeersight will discuss this understanding with relevance to some cultishness.
+The spiritual side of this zeersight is mostly covered in zeer-consciousness but it is worth reiterating; at the end this zeersight will discuss this understanding with relevance to some cultishness.

 The title "Path and Coping" is in some way derogatory, and for some might be more comfortingly seen as "Path and Well-Being" or "Path and Self-Esteem" although zandtao will assert consideration of a spectrum of coping.
 In addition this is a contextual discussion of the Buddhist characteristic of anatta, this characteristic being seen as ego-restriction in zeer-consciousness; for zandtao practice is:-